Our Homesteading Goals

 Can it be done?
 Do we really think we could spend the rest of our life never walking into a big box store?

-That’s our dream…right there out in the open — we want to live WITHOUT Walmart!
+That’s our dream…right there out in the open — our homesteading goals are to live WITHOUT Walmart!

 This morning I was making Amish meadow tea from the mint from the herb garden, scrambling eggs from our laying hens, and frying potatoes from the garden, I couldn’t help but smile knowing our breakfast didn’t come from a store, but right from our own backyard.

 But what more could we do and where should we start?

 As with everything else, it started with pen and paper.
 I wrote down everything we already are doing.
 Then I made a list of the things we typically buy, and then made a list of things we can learn how to do.

 What we already do: